InserirAquiNome/crypto/PGP.md

 bitcoin-0.15.1-x86_64-linux-gnu.tar.gz: OK
 ```
 It automatically checks the SHA256 sum on that txt file with the SHA256 of the
 file.
-Of course the file was to be on that directory.
+Of course the file was to be on the current directory.

 When you get from the website something like